arneph/cs178project/README.md

 # CS 178 Project

 Our project was to predict emojis associated with tweets.
-The dataset is taken from Kagle:
+The dataset is taken from Kaggle:

 https://www.kaggle.com/hariharasudhanas/twitter-emoji-prediction